tumrabert/kaggle_text_multilabel_classification/README.md

 ## Preprocessing Steps:

+1. Target Class Encoding

-- Turn target classes into a binary matrix representation where each column represents a possible class
+- I employed multi-label binarization to transform the target classes into a binary matrix representation.
+This format is suitable for multi-label classification, where each column signifies a potential class.

   ```python
   multilabel = MultiLabelBinarizer()
   y = multilabel.fit_transform(df['Classes'])
   ```

-- Feature Engineering:
+2. Feature Engineering

-  Used TF-IDF (Term Frequency-Inverse Document Frequency) to represent the texts as numerical vectors.
+- I utilized TF-IDF (Term Frequency-Inverse Document Frequency) to convert the textual data (titles and abstracts) into numerical vectors.
+TF-IDF highlights the importance of words within a document relative to their frequency across the entire dataset.

 ## Data Splitting:

-I use an 80/20 train/test split to ensure enough data for model training while allowing for robust evaluation.
+I implemented an 80/20 train/test split.
+This ensures a sufficient amount of data for model training while reserving a portion for unbiased performance evaluation.

 ---